Walgreens outage reported, COVID test bookings hindered

+(WTRF) — Walgreens said it has recovered after a temporary site outage Monday that created problems for users trying to book COVID-19 tests or vaccinations.
-(WTRF) — According to users online and multiple reports on UpdownRadar, the Walgreens website was experiencing some outages and slow load times on Monday.

-According to some users, the Walgreens COVID-19 testing web portion was down, and users were saying they had been trying to book a test for over two hours.
+According to users online and multiple reports on UpdownRadar, the website was also plagued by slow load times.
+Some users reported the Walgreens COVID-19 testing web portion was down, and others were saying they had been trying to book a test for over two hours.

-Users were also saying they were put into a virtual waiting room to find a COVID-19 testing site.

-Another user said the website crashed due to the demand for at-home tests.
+“Today we experienced a temporary outage of some of our web applications, including the appointment scheduler for COVID-19 vaccinations and testing,” the company said in a statement to NBC.
+“The issue has now been fixed, and we apologize to our customers and patients for any inconvenience.”

 Last week, Walgreens said in a statement that it was “seeing unprecedented demand for related testing and vaccine services and products” amid the nationwide surge in COVID-19 cases.